dagger/dagger/docs/v0.3/sdk/cue/core-concepts/1213-dagger-cue.md

 ### Core actions

-Dagger works by executing actions in a certain order and passing data between actions in a certain layout.
+Dagger-Classic works by executing actions in a certain order and passing data between actions in a certain layout.

 Developers can combine actions into higher-level actions, which in turn can be combined into even higher-level actions, and so on at arbitrary levels of depth.
-At the bottom of this abstraction stack are _core actions_: these are implemented by Dagger itself, and are always available.
+At the bottom of this abstraction stack are _core actions_: these are implemented by Dagger-Classic itself, and are always available.

 The following core actions are available: